-Aquamaster Waterproofing, Litoelastic EVO, and Epoxy Elite EVO are extremely low in emissions and are VOC-free, meeting the strictest tolerances and standards for indoor air quality.
+Aquamaster Waterproofing, Litoelastic EVO, and Epoxy Elite EVO are extremely low in emissions and are EVO are ultra-low in VOC emissions, meeting the strictest tolerances and standards for indoor air quality.
 They have also been awarded EC1+ certification by Gev-Emicode®.
 Both Litoelastic EVO and Epoxy Elite EVO are also available in flame-resistant versions that are International Maritime Organization-certified.

 The Tile Doctor is proud to be a distributor of ZHERORisk products.
 “ZHEROrisk products have been developed with the aim of delivering the highest performance possible while significantly lowering environmental and health impacts,” says Curt V. Rapp, founder and CEO of The Tile Doctor.
 “The use of sustainable, environmentally sound materials offers healthier alternatives for installers, consumers and the planet while also contributing to improved indoor air quality and building wellness.
 This next generation of tile installation products is poised to change the way the industry approaches tile and stone installation.”
 This is a goal The Tile Doctor believes in and stands behind.